datagrok-ai/public/help/compute/scripting.md

 ### Output values validation

-Any single run of the function shall always return the number of output values specified in the header, any Datagrok function will always have a single return type regardless of its input arguments.
-It is expected that the output values would be assigned throughout the script code.
+Any single run of the function shall always return as many output values as specified in the header, with corresponding types, and any Datagrok function will always have a single return type regardless of its input arguments.
+It is expected that the output values would be assigned throughout the script code, so that they are defined by the end of the script.
 If for some reason this doesn't happen, the two things will follow:

 1. The unset output values would still be returned, but valued as `null`-s.